ycardon/gigaset-elements-proxy/README.md

 ## Convenience APIs

+These extra APIs are based on raw Gigaset APIs and apply light treatment in order to make them easier to use in a 3rd party application.
+Note that if you're reading this page on github, theses links does not work: you have to install the project.

 - [live camera (redirect to a cloud-based RTSP stream)](/live): you have to set the camera id in the configuration file

 - [live camera (local MJPEG stream)](/live-local): you have set your camera local infos in the configuration file